 Chemical Engineers and Bioengineers devise innovative solutions to today’s most pressing challenges — addressing our needs for clean, sustainable energy, maintaining and remediating the environment, and maintaining and improving the health of people everywhere.
 At WSU, we provide an education that prepares you to help meet these challenges.
-You can learn more about Chemical Engineering or Bioengineering at the Career Cornerstone website.
+You can learn more about Chemical Engineering and Bioengineering at these websites: Chemical Engineering at All About Careers website, Chemical Engineering at the AiCHE website or Bioengineering at the World Wide Learn website.

 “No profession unleashes the spirit of innovation like engineering.
 From research to real-world applications, engineers constantly discover how to improve our lives by creating bold new solutions that connect science to life in unexpected, forward-thinking ways.
 Few professions turn so many ideas into so many realities.
 Few have such a direct and positive effect on people’s everyday lives.
 We are counting on engineers and their imaginations to help us meet the needs of the 21st century.”

 Thank you for your interest in the Gene and Linda Voiland School of Chemical Engineering and Bioengineering.
 We invite you to explore our website to learn more about our programs.

 - It’s WSUFacultyFriday, today with Xianglong Wang!

 - Researchers uncover basics of common industrial catalytic processes

 - Gallic acid and stretching decrease osteoarthritis markers in cartilage cells

 - Di Wu recognized by two professional societies for research contributions

 - Test determines antibiotic resistance in less than 90 minutes